real-marco-b/unity-water-shader2d/README.md

 [![Youtube Demo Video](https://img.youtube.com/vi/M-sK7hOlYnE/1.jpg)](https://www.youtube.com/watch?v=M-sK7hOlYnE)

+## Usage

+Attach the DisplacementBehaviour to your main camera and set up a noise and water texture as behaviour property (the sample ships with sample textures).

+Limit the water effect to a certain scene area by adding planes to the built-in Water layer.
+Everything else is set up programmatically by script.

+You can specify the turbulence (waviness) of the water by setting the Turbulence property of the DisplacementBehaviour.

+The turbulence will also influence the strength of refraction.

+## What's next

+* Physical Collision Behaviour (Ripples)

+* Better Effects (I'm experimenting ;) )

+* Better Demo Scene

 ## Disclaimer

 I am pretty new to shader programming, so the source may not be optimal.
 Contributions are welcome! :)
 I tested the shader on Windows, Mac OS, iPad Pro 9.7 and iPhone 7.

-## Usage

-Attach the DisplacementBehaviour to your main camera and set up a noise and water texture as behaviour property (the sample ships with sample textures).
-Limit the water effect to a certain scene area by adding planes to the built-in Water layer.
-Everything else is set up programmatically by script.

 ## Implementation